abruzzi/data-fetching-patterns-in-react/README.md

 ![Component structure with UserDetailCard](images/async-components-3.png)

-We can achieve this by using code split.
-We can delay the big (or complicated module) into a separate file, and only load them when the user has triggered some interaction - or in the later stage that not block the critical path of an application.
+Traditionally, code splitting is the technique used to tackle this challenge.
+At build time, larger or more complex modules are segmented into separate files (or bundles).
+These segments are then loaded dynamically based on user interactions or at a stage that doesn't obstruct the application's critical path, ensuring efficient loading without delaying essential content.

-## Code splitting
+## Pattern 2: Code splitting and lazy load

 It’s easy to achieve within React’s lazy and suspense API.
 So instead of static import, we use `React.lazy` to wrap the import statement, and wrap the `UserDetailCard` with a `Suspense`.
 When React encounters the suspense boundary, it shows a `fallback` first, and when the dynamic file is loaded, it tries to render it.